Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 10. **Results-Oriented:**
     - Type 8s are focused on achieving tangible results and can be impatient with processes they see as inefficient.

-Strategies for Type 8s in the Workplace:
+### Strategies for Type 8s in the Workplace:

-1. Channel your intensity into productive outcomes, being mindful of how your energy affects others.
+- Channel your intensity into productive outcomes, being mindful of how your energy affects others.
-2. Practice active listening to ensure you're considering all perspectives before making decisions.
+- Practice active listening to ensure you're considering all perspectives before making decisions.
-3. Develop your ability to delegate, trusting others to handle responsibilities.
+- Develop your ability to delegate, trusting others to handle responsibilities
-4. Work on expressing appreciation and recognition for your team's efforts.
+- Work on expressing appreciation and recognition for your team's efforts.
-5. Seek out mentors or coaches who can provide honest feedback on your leadership style.
+- Seek out mentors or coaches who can provide honest feedback on your leadership style.

-Tips for Working with Type 8s:
+### Tips for Working with Type 8s:

-1. Be direct and honest in your communication; they respect straightforwardness.
+- Be direct and honest in your communication; they respect straightforwardness.
-2. Stand your ground when necessary, backing up your position with logic and facts.
+- Stand your ground when necessary, backing up your position with logic and facts.
-3. Provide them with challenges and opportunities to take on significant responsibilities.
+- Provide them with challenges and opportunities to take on significant responsibilities.
-4. Respect their need for autonomy and avoid micromanaging.
+- Respect their need for autonomy and avoid micromanaging.
-5. Recognize and appreciate their contributions and protective nature towards the team.
+- Recognize and appreciate their contributions and protective nature towards the team.

 By leveraging their strengths and addressing their challenges, Type 8s can become powerful forces for positive change in the workplace, driving results while fostering a culture of strength and fairness.